hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 </code></pre>

 note:

+Like so.
+The implementation of the for loop only receives the `timeInMs` field.
-This feature is planned for Java 20! (as part of JEP 432)
+This feature is currently planned for Java 20.

 ---